Skip to content

 My name is Anna.
 What is your name?

 The ß in heiße sounds like a long S (like the S in sun).
-It is NOT a B!
+It is not a B!

 💡